United California Bank burglary

-Background and the robbery
+The crime

+The gang gained entry to the vault by using dynamite to blast a hole in its reinforced concrete roof.

 Dinsio's accomplices were his brother, James Dinsio, his nephews Harry and Ronald Barber, his brother-in-law Charles Mulligan, alarm expert Phil Christopher, and Charles Broeckel.
 The Dinsio crew was from Youngstown, Ohio and Christopher and Broeckel were from Cleveland.
 Amil Dinsio was the mastermind of the operation but he worked closely with his brother James, an explosives expert and designer/fabricator of burglary tools.
-His brother-in-law, Charles Mulligan, was the driver and look-out man.
+Dinsio's brother-in-law, Charles Mulligan, was the driver and look-out man.
 The inclusion of Phil Christopher and Charles Broeckel was forced upon Dinsio by the person who clued him in on the score.
 Dinsio reluctantly took Broeckel along as muscle only, which proved to be a critical mistake.
-He had no skills needed to assist in any other way with the robbery as he was nothing more than a petty thief.
+He had no skills needed to assist in any other way with the crime as he was nothing more than a petty thief.
 Broeckel helped inside the vault to bust open safe deposit boxes.
 Christopher played a key role in disarming the alarm.
 The total stolen was estimated at nearly $9 million.
-The gang gained entry to the vault by using dynamite to blast a hole in its reinforced concrete roof.

 Investigation and arrests

-While the burglary itself was executed perfectly, the thieves made the mistake of perpetrating a similar crime back in Ohio a few months later.
+While the burglary itself was executed without leaving evidence that could lead to the perpetrators, the thieves perpetrated a similar crime in Ohio a few months later.
 The FBI linked the two burglaries, and their investigation of transportation records revealed that five of the gang members had travelled to California on a single flight using their own names.
 A sixth man, James Dinsio, arrived on a separate flight the day before the crime.
 They also learned of the townhouse used as a HQ, which had been rented by the Barber brothers.
 A search initially found nothing, until the dishwasher was checked.
 The burglars had forgotten to run the dishwasher before returning to Ohio, and the recovered fingerprints permitted federal arrest warrants to be issued.
 This led to the arrest and conviction of all the burglars, along with recovering only some of the money.